 When performing an arithmetic operation composed of all integers, all operands are first converted to an int.
 If all of the operands are floating point, all operands are first converted to the double type.
 When performing operations with mixed data types, the smaller type is converted to a larger type.
 For instance, adding a short to an int results in the short being upsized to an int before the operation is performed.

-As such, the weakness does not apply to Java
+As such, the vulnerabilities related to type conversions are dealt with in 6.6 Conversion errors, 6.15 Wrap-around errors, 6.37 Type-breaking reinterpretation of data, and 6.44 Polymorphic variables.

 The vulnerability documented in TR 24772-1 relating to the ability to distinguish integer types representing different physical units (such as meters or feet) exists in Java.
 It can be mitigated by generating distinct classes for each dimensional type.